JiggityMaggotKetamynes/Chips/YC_application.md

 ## If you are applying with the same idea as a previous batch, did anything change?
 If you applied with a different idea, why did you pivot and what did you learn from the last idea?

 Christopher applied on November 12th with "Von", a Monero-gold derivative platform.
-At YC's sujustion he went looking for a partner and we decided to work together on this project since I had experience in trading.
+At YC's suggestion he went looking for a partner and we decided to work together on this project since I had experience in trading.

 ## Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?